 Text Messages You Should Send

-- Welcome customers to your brand: Start your relationship off on the right foot.
-As soon as someone signs up for your service, send a text as a warm welcome and make yourself available as a resource in case they have any questions.
-Hey Grace!
-We’re so excited to have you as a student on Udemy.
-If you have any questions about the online courses you signed up for, feel free to send a text or give me a call at this number. ☺️
+1. Welcome customers to your brand: Start your relationship off on the right foot.
+As soon as someone signs up for your service, send a text as a warm welcome and make yourself available as a resource if they have any questions.

 The Big Picture – Customer Retention Takeaways